 3. Publicizing the cause of an accident/incident.

 Communicating the cause of an accident would be a benefit to all the departments in the workplace.
-The use of mails, memos and toolbox talks, in this approach, would be good.
+The use of emails, memos and toolbox talks, in this approach, would be good.
 When employees are informed about what happened, they can easily know what to do to prevent any future occurrence.

 4. Prevention of recurrence of similar accidents.

-Through being aware of what happened, with the appropriate precautions in place.
-Preventing the
+Through being aware of what happened, with the appropriate precautions in place, Preventing the

-Recurrence of a similar accident is certain
+The recurrence of a similar accident is certain